-Clinical Queries – Nephrology is a quarterly online journal published by Elsevier India.
-The manuscript should be a brief guide to the reader to help her understand disease management in the field of Nephrology.
+Clinical Queries – Nephrology (CQN) is a quarterly online journal published by Elsevier India with R.K.
+Sharma, MD, DNB, FAMS, FASN, FISN as the Editor-in-Chief.
+The submitted manuscript should be a brief guide to the reader to help them understand disease management in the field of Nephrology.

 Scope of the journal

 Clinical Queries – Nephrology publishes outstanding basic and clinical papers on all aspects of Nephrology, including both human and animal studies.
 Articles focused on diagnosis, treatment, management and other related aspects of Nephrology will be considered.
 Clinical Queries – Nephrology publishes original articles, comprehensive reviews, commentaries, short communication, case reports, letter to the editor, CMEs and images on important clinical conditions with an objective to translate clinical and translational research into practical knowledge for treating doctors.
 The journal welcomes contributions from across the globe.Article Categories

 The categories of articles that are published in the Journal are listed and described below.
 Please select the category that best describes your paper.
 If your paper does not fall into any of these categories, please contact the Editorial Office.